AY2526S1-CS2103T-F15b-2/tp/docs/UserGuide.md

 * `event add --name Meeting --date 25-12-2025 14:30 --address Meeting Room 4`
 * `event add --name Team Lunch --date 01-01-2026 12:00`

+#### Editing an event: `event edit`

+Edits the details of an existing event in the event list.

+**Format**: `event edit INDEX [--name NAME] [--date DATE] [--address ADDRESS] [--status STATUS] [--tag TAG]...`

+* Edits the event at the specified `INDEX`
+* The index refers to the index number shown in the displayed event list
+* The index must be a positive integer (1, 2, 3, ...)
+* At least one of the optional fields must be provided
+* Existing values will be overwritten by the input values
+* `STATUS` can be one of: `starting`, `ongoing`, or `closed` (case-insensitive)
+* When editing tags, the existing tags will be replaced by the new tags (not added to existing tags)
+* You can remove all tags by specifying `--tag` without any tag values

+**Examples**:
+* `event edit 1 --name Annual Meeting --status ongoing` edits the name and status of the 1st event
+* `event edit 2 --date 30-12-2025 15:00` edits the date of the 2nd event
+* `event edit 3 --tag Music --tag Orientation` replaces all tags of the 3rd event with "Music" and "Orientation"
+* `event edit 1 --address Conference Hall A --status closed` edits the address and sets status to closed

 #### Listing all events: `event list`

 Shows a list of all events in the event list.